WELCOME

 orchestra of the era becomes one of the vital elements of the success and

 appeal of his concerti.
-The delicate textural dialogues between the soloist
+The delicate textural dialogues between soloist

-and ensemble are equivalent to the relationship between the concertino
+and ensemble are structural equivalents of the relationship between the concertino

 and ripieno of his concerti grossi.